 Islam mandates a draconian punishment for those convicted of adultery: stoning to death.
-This sounds terrifying, but the good news is that a conviction for adultery is more easily avoided than you might expect because four witnesses are required to prosecute the libertine in question.
+This sounds terrifying, but the good news is that a conviction for adultery is more easily avoided than you might expect.
+This is because four witnesses are required to prosecute the libertine in question.

-The huge disproportion in the severity of the punishment to the crime generally serves as a warning to Believers in that it highlights the gravity of adultery in particular.
-In practice, the only cheaters in serious danger would have been exhibitionists of the highest order who insisted on eloping in streets for all to see.
+Whether or not dodging such an outcome is easy, the huge disproportion in the severity of the punishment to the crime largely serves as a warning to Believers by highlighting the gravity of adultery versus other sins.
+In practice, one can speculate that the only people in serious danger would have to be been exhibitionists of the highest order!

 Support Mohamed Ibrahim —

 Special thanks to Andrew Hall who runs the Patheos blog Laughing in Disbelief!